 - overall energy balance including heat losses,

-- superheated and wet steam flow and steam pipes with steam traps,
+- superheated and wet steam flow including steam traps calculation,

 - network dynamics including heat accumulation in pipings,

-- dynamic consumption model (power, return temperature) using artificial neural networks.
+- dynamic consumption model using artificial neural networks.

 Customer can ask for specific retail configurations from individual MOP modules.
 Each MOP license comes with a standard technical support including hot-line, consulting and free update to new versions when they are available.